9657232/Le-smrts/README.md

 # Le-smrts
-john is lame
+ben is cool

-so is mars
+mars is cool

-Ben is the coolest